Tuition, Fees and Financial Aid / Scholarship

 Financial Aid / Scholarship

 In some cases, scholarship, research funds, or other funds may be available to support some MS students.
-Application and acceptance into the MS program is independent from the availability of financial support.
+Application and acceptance into the MS degree program is independent from the availability of financial support.
 Any available funds to support MS students are subject to the requirements placed upon those funds by the funding source and generally not under the control or influence of the admissions committee.
 If funding is from a research grant or contract, then the faculty member serving as the principal investigator usually makes decisions about all personnel supported by the grant.

 The Vision Science Program committee can alert students to potential funding opportunities.